 Definition

 1.1 The LGBT+ Students’ Campaigns Group is a standing committee as defined in Standing Order 1001 and will be subject to these regulations.
-The LGBT+ Students’ Campaigns Group is responsible to the Campaigns Network and Vice President Welfare & Community, and is supported by the Employability & Campaigns Manager and the Assistant Campaigns Manager.
+The LGBT+ Students’ Campaigns Group is responsible to the Campaigns Network and Vice President Campaigns and Environment, and is supported by the Employability & Campaigns Manager and the Assistant Campaigns Manager.

 Aims

-The LGBT+ Students’ Campaigns Committee, with support from the Employability & Campaigns Manager and the Assistant Campaigns Manager will:
+The LGBT+ Students’ Campaigns Committee, with support from the Vice President Campaigns and Environment will:

 represent the views of LGBT+ members of the University of Lincoln Students’ Union (ULSU) to ULSU and the University based on Student Feedback;